joao2391/elixcep/README.md

 Elixcep helps you to get a CEP or Address from brazilian's postal service

+## Notes
+Version 0.1.0:

+- Added features to get CEP and Address.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed